lwjglgamedev/vulkanbook/bookcontents/chapter-12/chapter-12.md

 ## Render the GUI

 In this case, we will be rendering the GUI elements over the scene.
-Since we will not be applying any post effects to the GUI, such as lighting, we will render them just after the lighting phase has been completed.
-In order to do that, we will handle GUI rendering in a new class named `GuiRender`, which starts like this:
+We will handle GUI rendering in a new class named `GuiRender`, which starts like this:
 ```java
 package org.vulkanb.eng.graph.gui;